Follow the advice in this post to help you navigate the potential storm caused by Google’s latest update.

-Monitor what is happening, keep an eye out for websites that are winning rankings and try to understand why those sites have succeeded.
+Watch for websites that are winning rankings and try to understand why those sites have succeeded.
 Look for patterns and compare this with those that have seen drops.
-Don’t always assume it is the most obvious reason though, it might be something else entirely.
+Core Updates are quality updates, so in particular, review the content and overall quality of any website you look at.

 “Is the site too slow?
 Is it not mobile-friendly enough?”

 Sometimes, Google will make changes targeting specific tactics, such as to reward page speed and mobile-friendliness or fight webspam and low-quality content.
-With broad updates like the September 2022 update it’s designed to ensure that overall, the search engine is delivering on its mission to present relevant and authoritative content to searchers.
+However, broad updates, like the March 2023 update, it’s designed to ensure that overall, the search engine is delivering on its mission to present relevant and authoritative content to searchers.

 “When will this happen again?”

-Google is always working to improve the quality of its search results.
+Google is constantly working to improve the quality of its search results.
 In fact, they release one or more changes every day.
 However, those changes usually aren’t noticeable.
-The last core update was May 2022, while the ones before that were November, June & July 2021, December 2020, May 2020, January 2020 and September 2019.
+This is the first update of 2023.
+The last core update was September 2022, while the ones before that were: May 2022, November 2022, June & July 2021, December 2020, May 2020, January 2020 and September 2019.

 “Well, what should I be doing?”

-Google doesn’t give out the details of its routine updates, merely advising content creators to focus on quality content.
-It is often recommended to step back from it all, take a wider view of your overall website and see what you can do to improve the site overall.
+Google doesn’t give out the details of its routine updates.
+Instead, advises content creators to focus on quality content.
+It is often recommended to step back from it all, take a broader view of your overall website and see what you can do to improve the site overall.
 It’s best to view the changes through the lens of how a site best addresses the search intent.
 Here are key activities you can do to help:

-- Provide original information, reporting, research, or analysis along with a comprehensive description on the topic.
+Provide original information, reporting, research, or analysis, along with a comprehensive description of the topic

 SEO specialists can’t pick up a magic wand and make your website magically reappear if you’ve lost rankings and traffic, especially when it comes to the core updates.